openphacts/coreGUI/README.md

 ----------

 To set up the environment go to the genericGUI page on our OpenPHACTS wiki at wiki.openphacts.org and follow the instructions there.
+You will need the [Sencha cmd tools](http://www.sencha.com/products/sencha-cmd/download/) to run the generate-production-build script.
 In case of problems please send [feedback](http://www.openphacts.org/explorer/160 "openPHACTS feedback")or contact pmu@openphacts.org

 Set the mailer constants, database file and application specific urls